CIDRAM/Docs/readme.en.md

 `{t:z}` – The timezone (with colon) – E.g., +08:00.

 ##### "ipaddr" `[string]`
 - Where to find the IP address of connecting requests?
-(Useful for services such as Cloudflare and the likes).
+(Useful for services such as Cloudflare).
 Default = REMOTE_ADDR.
 WARNING: Don't change this unless you know what you're doing!

 ```
 ipaddr